apra-saputra/movie_app/README.md

 ## Features
 - user could see list movie, and list cast
 - user choose movie or cast to go to movie or cast detail
-- user could rate on movie that he/she like
+- user could rate on movie that he/she likes
 - user could see who cast played in the movie

 ## tech stack :